Emergence of Functionally Differentiated Structures via Mutual Information Minimization in Recurrent Neural Networks: Introduction

 However, the underlying principles driving the formation of these differentiated structures remain largely unknown~\citep{clune2013,sporns2016}.
 Thus, it is particularly valuable to study these problems to understand the mechanisms of emerging brain functions.
 Mathematical modeling offers a valuable approach to formulate these problems quantitatively and test hypotheses systematically~\citep{kaneko2001book}.

 Functional differentiation in the brain is also believed to be fundamental to the emergence of intelligence~\citep{kashtan2005,sporns2016,yang2019task}.
 To investigate the underlying computational principles of this process, we need models that capture both the temporal dynamics of neural activity and the capacity for adaptive specialization.
 Therefore, insights from recent advances in machine learning can be particularly relevant~\citep{sussillo2014neural,yang2019task}.

-Recurrent neural networks (RNNs) provide an ideal framework for investigating functional differentiation because they exhibit temporal dynamics similar to biological neural circuits but can be used in controlled experiments.
-RNNs process sequential information, maintain internal states, and develop functional organization through learning, which are key characteristics for studying neural differentiation.
+Recurrent neural networks (RNNs) provide an ideal framework for investigating functional differentiation.
+They exhibit temporal dynamics similar to biological circuits, have a long history in computational neuroscience~\citep{caianiello1961,amari1972,hopfield1982,elman1990}, and recent developments enable modeling of complex neural dynamics~\citep{sussillo2014neural,song2016training,yang2019task,yamaguti2021functional}.
+We use RNNs to examine how functional differentiation emerges under information-theoretic constraints.

 Previous research has proposed that functional differentiation can be understood within the framework of self-organization with constraints, where system components emerge under constraints that act on the entire system~\citep{tsuda2016,tsuda2022nature}.
 This framework suggests that the overall development may follow certain variational principles, and thus the differentiation process is not genetically predetermined.
 Instead, the components emerge dynamically as the system optimizes itself under global constraints.
 Considering that the brain's primary information processing function is to acquire information from the environment to produce appropriate behaviors for survival, a compelling candidate for such a universal constraint is the optimization of information flow within neural networks.
 Mutual information (MI) provides a quantitative measure for analyzing this information flow because it captures the statistical dependencies among different neural populations.
 However, calculating MI in complex neural systems presents major challenges, particularly when assessing dependencies among multiple variables in high-dimensional spaces.